1. About escitalopram

 - Escitalopram is also called by the brand name Cipralex.

-3. Who can and can't take escitalopram
+3. Who can and cannot take escitalopram

 Escitalopram can be taken by adults over the age of 18.